jfdh/website/pages/services/index.md

 ### How much does it cost?

 - BrusselsTogether is a non profit (ASBL).
 To cover our costs we decided together to charge:
-  - €10/month for up to 5000 euros yearly budget
+  - €10/month for up to €5000 yearly budget
-  - €50 euros/month for up to 25k yearly budget
+  - €50/month for up to €25 000 yearly budget
-  - €100 euros/month for up to 50k yearly budget
+  - €100/month for up to €50 yearly budget

 The "profit" goes into a common participatory budget where we can all decide how to reinvest that money to improve the community.
 You can [follow our budget in full transparency here](https://opencollective.com/brusselstogether).